evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Extreme/_index.md

 The Fisker Ocean Extreme lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
 The driver can choose between 4 modes:

-- Earth: Balanced steering, with efficient throttle, and strong lift-up regen.
-- Fun: Balanced steering and throttle, and medium lift-up regen.
-- Hyper: Balanced steering, dynamic throttle, and medium lift-up regen.
-- Snow/Ice: Balanced steering, with efficient throttle, and low lift-up regen.
+- Earth: Balanced steering, with efficient throttle, and strong lift-up regen. - Fun: Balanced steering and throttle, and medium lift-up regen. - Hyper: Balanced steering, dynamic throttle, and medium lift-up regen. - Snow/Ice: Balanced steering, with efficient throttle, and low lift-up regen.

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The Fisker Ocean Extreme is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.

 ### Regenerative Braking